msp-strath/cs208-logic/pages/halting-problem.md

 This page presents a formal proof of this fact.

-The unsolvability of the halting problem means that we can't (for most program languages) write programs that will soundly and completely automatically check a program for some property.
+The unsolvability of the halting problem means that we can't (for most programming languages) write programs that will soundly and completely automatically check a program for some property.
 E.g.:

 1. Will this program ever output 1?
 2. Will this program ever output a number between 0 and 100?
 3. Will this program ever issue an instruction to launch the nuclear missles?

-If we could solve any of these, we can also solve the halting problem by wrapping the program under test with a test to see if it does do the thing we dynamically and looping indefinitely if it does.
+If we could solve any of these, we can also solve the halting problem by wrapping the program under test with a test to see if it does do the thing we are looking for and looping indefinitely if it does.
+Then if our halting problem solution says “halts” then we know that the program doesn't have the behaviour we are looking for.

 The proof of undecidability is an example of a *diagonalisation* proof, where we prove that a solution cannot exist by assuming that a solution exists and using it *on itself* to construct a contradiction.